vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ## If a user's card expires: What happens on the next charge?

-The user is responsible for keeping their payment sources update.
+The user is responsible for keeping their payment sources updated.

 If a payment fails the user will receive a push notification, informing them to update their payment source.